musawenkosikhulu/neural-networks-to-address-this-multiclass-classification-problem/README.md

 # neural-networks-to-address-this-multiclass-classification-problem
-neural networks to address this multiclass classification problem
+neural networks to address this multiclass classification problem where we are given a dataset  which  has  a  number  of  features  and  a  single  target.
+We need to check the dataset is balanced and then classify the target class.
+The problem required to randomly under sample the classed which cause the imbalance of the data set.
+The imbalance class was cut 40% to make it reasonable for the dataset to be used for multiclass-classification.